 Warner Bros.
 Entertainment Inc.

-Estimated to be worth $25 billion, author J.K.
+Author J.K.
 Rowling's Harry Potter franchise has sold 450 million books, produced eight films and, finally in 2017, won an Oscar for the costumes in the prequel "Fantastic Beasts and Where to Find Them."

 So it's no surprise that more than nine million Muggles have passed through the Leavesden studio where the original eight Harry Potter movies were filmed from 2000 through 2010.
-It's still so popular that guests usually book tickets three months in advance.
+It's still so popular that guests usually book tickets months in advance.

 Throughout a decade of shooting at the studios 20 miles northwest of London, some 588 sets and accompanying props were stored for possible reshoots.